ngtrnhatnam/Workshop/content/5-lambda-api-setup/5.2-create-lambda-call-sagemaker/_index.md

 ---

 > **Pretty easy, right?**
-> If you’ve completed this step and feel ready, let’s move on to [Setting up the Lambda function to call the SageMaker Endpoint](/5-lambda-api-setup/5.2-create-lambda-call-sagemaker) nào!
+> If you’ve completed this step and feel ready, let’s move on to [Create API Gateway](/5-lambda-api-setup/5.3-create-api-gateway)!